drwave/usd-sketchup/README.md

 #### 1. Install prerequisites (see [Dependencies](#dependencies) for required versions)

-Note: to build this plug-in you will need a [Trimble account](http://identity.trimble.com) and an [Apple Developer account](https://developer.apple.com/account/).
+Note: to build this plug-in you will need a [SketchUp Developer/Trimble account](https://developer.sketchup.com/en) and an [Apple Developer account](https://developer.apple.com/account/).

-The rest of these instructions assume you have a [Mac](https://www.apple.com/mac/) with [Xcode](developer.apple.com) and [SketchUp Pro](https://www.sketchup.com/download/all) installed.
+The rest of these instructions assume you have a [Mac](https://www.apple.com/mac/) with [Xcode](https://developer.apple.com/xcode) and [SketchUp Pro](https://www.sketchup.com/download/all) installed.

 #### 2. Download the USD source code